ndexcontent/ndexncipidloader/README.rst

 **Example usage**

-This example assumes files SIF files are in the :code:`sif/` directory, and a configuration file has been created in current working directory and named :code:`conf`
+This example **paxtools.jar** is in current directory, and a configuration file has been created in current working directory and named :code:`conf`

 .. code-block::

-   docker run -v `pwd`:`pwd` -w `pwd` coleslawndex/ndexncipidloader:1.0.0 loadndexncipidloader.py --conf conf sif
+   docker run -v `pwd`:`pwd` -w `pwd` coleslawndex/ndexncipidloader:1.0.0 loadndexncipidloader.py --paxtools `pwd`/paxtools.jar --conf conf sif

 Credits